rocket-pool/RPIPs/RPIPs/RPIP-49.md

   * Split may add a new share for all RPL, depending on outcome of Revenue Share vote
   * May add in a semi-automated system of controlling voter_share, depending on outcome of Revenue Share vote
   * RPL inflation reduced to 1.5%  (from 5%)
-  * RPL issuance to node operators ends
+  * RPL issuance rewards to node operators end
 * RPL Value Capture based on vote outcome - Probably one of: [RPL Burn](RPIP-45.md) / [RPL Buy & LP](RPIP-50.md) / Increased share to vote-eligible RPL staked in megapools

 ## Current Status